-1. The development hereby permitted shall be retained in accordance with the Site Location Plan (1:2500) (Received by the Local Planning Authority 22/09/22), Proposed Floor Plan No. 001 Rev. A, Proposed Elevations No. 002 Rev. A (Received by the Local Planning Authority 28/03/23), Block Plan No. 100 Rev. B (Received by the Local Planning Authority 03/04/23).
-Reason: For the avoidance of doubt.
-2. There shall be no general exhibition or viewing of the animals.
+2. The development hereby permitted shall be retained in accordance with the following plans: Fence Detail January 2021 Gate Detail January 2021 (Received by the Local Planning Authority 11/01/2021) Proposed Elevations - Stables dated January 2021 Proposed Floor Plans - Stables dated January 2021 (Received by the Local Planning Authority 12/02/2021) Viewing Platform No. 300 Rev. A (Received by the Local Planning Authority 01/08/24) Proposed No. 001 Rev. E (Received by the Local Planning Authority 06/08/24) Site Location Plan No. 100 Rev. E (Received by the Local Planning Authority 07/08/24) Reason: For the avoidance of doubt.
+3. There shall be no general exhibition or viewing of the animals.
 Reason: To protect nearby residents from excessive disturbance or operational nuisance in accordance with Policy 17 - Place- making, Design and Amenity of the Broxtowe Local Plan Part 2.
-3. The site shall not be floodlit or illuminated in any way.
+4. The site shall not be floodlit or illuminated in any way.
 Reason: In the interests of visual amenity and to protect nearby residents from light pollution in accordance with Policy 17 - Place- making, Design and Amenity and Policy 19 - Pollution, Hazardous Substances and Ground Conditions of the Broxtowe Local Plan Part 2.
 NOTES TO APPLICANT 1.
 The Council has acted positively and proactively in the determination of this application by working to determine it within the agreed determination timescale.
 2. Please note this planning permission is granted in accordance with the new Unilateral Undertaking to be agreed by the applicant.
 3. Burning of commercial waste is a prosecutable offence.
 It also causes unnecessary nuisance to those in the locality.
 All waste should be removed by an appropriately licensed carrier.
-4. The applicant shall ensure any walkways, steps, barriers and platforms comply with the Workplace (Health, Safety and Welfare) Regulations 1992 and the relevant parts of the Building Regulations, where applicable.
-Any barriers, handrails etc. should be of sufficient strength, height and infill to prevent falls of persons or items.

-Site Location Plan
+Site Location Plan (not to scale)